imadoszmt/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group : a script that changes the group owner to school for the file hello.

 100-change_owner_and_group: a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.,echo
+101-symbolic_link_permissions: a script that changes the owner and the group owner of _hello to vincent and staff respectively.,echo